 Lilliput

-I started drawing this design at Type@Cooper Condensed, an intensive postgraduate program taught at Cooper Union.
-Over the course of five weeks, our small cohort gathered to study typeface design, calligraphy, history and theory with leading artists in the field while we each developed an original typeface for long-form text.
+I designed this typeface at Type@Cooper Condensed, an intensive postgraduate type design program in taught at Cooper Union.
+Over the course of five weeks, our small cohort studied typeface design, calligraphy, history and theory with leading artists in the field while we each developed an original design from scratch.

 My speculative design brief imagines a series of even-smaller-than-pocket-size miniature novels.
 Lilliput’s forms are intended to enhance reading at that small scale: a high x-height, compact capitals, subtle translation contrast, slightly broad proportions and flared strokes, among other features.